-Filmmaker and year round Montauker Emily Anderson recently released this brilliant video for “Captain Jack’s Family Jewels,” a sea shanty created in collaboration with NYC-based singer-songwriter Alec Gross, featuring the names of dozens of boats in Montauk.
+Filmmaker and Montauker Emily Anderson recently released this brilliant video for “Captain Jack’s Family Jewels,” a sea shanty created in collaboration with NYC-based singer-songwriter Alec Gross, featuring the names of dozens of boats in Montauk.

 “I was really interested in why people call their boats what they did,” Anderson says, explaining how she came up the clever video idea.
 A former designer, Anderson says she was fascinated by the names and typography on boats, and she began photographing them.
 After photographing some 500 names, the filmmaker realized she could put them together in some sort of haiku or story.

 “There’s something deeper here,” she recalls thinking before penning a story, using only the boat names, about “naughty Captain Jack.”
 But something was missing.
 She called upon Gross to turn the story into a song, and then recruited editor George Gross (no relation to Alec) to turn the song and her images into a video.

 It’s all about “me loving typography and boat names and also having nothing to do,” Anderson says of “Captain Jack’s Family Jewels.”